- Green energy on board -

 Module efficiency indicates the percentage of solar irradiation a solar module can convert into electricity.
 It is not the same as the efficiency of the solar cells used in the module, because the size and overall construction also influence the efficiency of the module as a whole.
 The basic element of most modules is the photovoltaic cell, which usually consists of the semiconductor material, silicon.
 Due to the different ways in which silicon is processed, a distinction is made between monocrystalline and polycrystalline cells.

 Continuous further development of this cell type has enabled it to achieve efficiencies of over 25%.
-Monocrystalline back-contact cells are contacted on one side and have no silver-coloured contacts on their very dark blue top side.
+Monocrystalline back-contact cells are contacted on one side and can be identified by there being no silver-coloured contacts on their very dark blue top side.
 This means that a larger free surface area is exposed to sunlight, which makes the cells more efficient.

 For the production of thin-film cells, amorphous silicon is deposited very thinly on a glass plate or film.
 Amorphous silicon cells have a lower efficiency than crystalline cells, but they are less sensitive to temperature changes and are particularly suitable for use under difficult lighting conditions, such as partial shading or when light is not homogeneous (scattered light).